SuryaKarmakar/ReactNative-FunctionalComponents/README.md

 # React Native Functional Component

+Functional components are functions that takes in props and return JSX.
+They do not natively have state or lifecycle methods, but this functionality can be added by implementing React Hooks.
+Functional components are usually used to display information.
+They are easy to read, debug, and test.

 ## Usage :

 - We can use normal JavaScript <b>function</b> keyword to create function component :